satyadipios/WeatherInformation/README.md

 **Swift Language Weather** is an iPhone application.
 The app is allowing user to input city as per choice and App will display current temperature.
 By default app will display temperature in Farenheit and user can also chgane mode of temperature from settings screen.

 ## Version 4
-This application has been developed in Xcode 13.2.1
+This application has been developed in Xcode 13.2.1 & Swift 5, Supported version iOS 15 and above

 ## Screenshots